enoren5/tarot_juicer/README.md

 ## TO DO:
 - [x] `is_protected` switch / toggle to turn `@login_required` and `LoginRequiredMixin` protection on / off
   - I have no idea how to achieve that.
 This may require middleware.
-- [ ] style and markup new gateway
+- [ ] style and markup new gateway ?
+PARTIALLY completed
 - [x] implement Faravahar toggle [ with JINJA conditional logic ]
 - [x] implement Nuclear option [ JINJA conditional logic ]
-- [ ] reduce account session handling features (like sign up et al) and render those templates inaccessible
+- [x] reduce account session handling features (like sign up et al) and render those templates inaccessible.
+ANSWER = Not in my code base as per: https://docs.djangoproject.com/en/4.2/topics/auth/default/#module-django.contrib.auth.views
 - [x] remove: "Warning Currently there is no database set to DATABASE_URL" notification at login
+- [ ] Add Integer field annotation for "Timeout" in existing accounts options app to specify that it tracks time in "minutes" not "seconds" nor "hours".
+For more details on how to do this, you can search ChatGPT for: "django admin dashboard comment or label for integer fields"
+- [ ] Purge 'accounts' app's Passphrase options/view
+- [ ] Major refactor from "accounts" app to "controls" (This is big)
+- [ ] Purge obsoleted "work_orders" app
+- [ ] purge deleted and likely obsoleted db.sqlite3 instances BUT BE SURE TO KEEP the legit one: `db.sqlite3`

 <center>
 <p align="center">